Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

-Recently, deadlock resolution in the context of \gls{CBF}-based control has been addressed through hybrid feedback, as continuous control approaches present a greater difficulty in handling this issue \cite{sanfelice2021hybrid}.
-In particular, hybrid \gls{CBF} formulations, originally introduced for hybrid systems \cite{glotfelter2019hybrid}, \cite{robey2021learning}, have been proposed for deadlock resolution in continuous-time systems, where decisiveness is achieved by enhancing \glspl{CBF} with logic variables.
-In \cite{braun2020explicit}, \cite{braun2021augmented}, and \cite{ballaben2024lyapunov}, the authors propose using an avoidance shell described by two \glspl{CBF} creating partially overlapping domains, with decisiveness achieved by switching between such domains.
-However, although this method ensures global asymptotic stabilization and safety, the avoidance shell may provide an overly conservative description of the actual unsafe set.
-The authors in \cite{marley2024hybrid} suggest a hybrid \gls{CBF} approach using a collection of half-space constraints that define a polytopic avoidance domain, potentially offering a more accurate representation of the actual avoidance set.
-Under this method, the trajectory sequentially converges to the induced equilibrium points on each active hyperplane, resolving deadlocks via a switching mechanism similar to that from synergistic Lyapunov functions \cite{mayhew2011synergistic}, \cite{mayhew2011further}.
-However, the design from \cite{marley2024hybrid} also lacks flexibility, as deadlock resolution is confined to specific polytopes where all the induced equilibrium points are in positions that allow for switching the active hyperplane.
-Thus, a particular polytope would have to be designed, which bounds the actual unsafe set and verifies such a condition.
-Moreover, that set description would only be valid for a specific target equilibrium point, as the positions of the induced equilibrium points depend on the target equilibrium point through the \gls{CLF}.
+Recently, deadlock resolution in the context of CBF-based control has been addressed via hybrid feedback, as continuous control approaches present a greater difficulty in handling this issue \cite{sanfelice2021hybrid}.
+In particular, hybrid CBF formulations, originally introduced for hybrid systems \cite{glotfelter2019hybrid}, \cite{robey2021learning}, have been proposed for deadlock resolution in continuous-time systems, where decisiveness is achieved by enhancing CBFs with logic variables.
+In \cite{braun2020explicit}, \cite{braun2021augmented}, and \cite{ballaben2024lyapunov}, the authors propose using an avoidance shell described by two partially overlapping domains, where decisiveness is achieved by switching between these domains.
+However, despite ensuring global asymptotic stabilization and safety, the avoidance shell may provide an overly conservative representation of the actual unsafe set.

+In \cite{marley2024hybrid}, the authors propose a hybrid CBF approach based on a polytopic avoidance domain, which may provide a less conservative description of the unsafe set.
+Under this method, the trajectory sequentially converges to the induced equilibria on each active hyperplane, resolving deadlocks via a switching mechanism similar to that from synergistic Lyapunov functions \cite{mayhew2011synergistic}, \cite{mayhew2011further}.
+However, the design from \cite{marley2024hybrid} also lacks flexibility, as deadlock resolution is confined to specific polytopes where all the induced equilibrium points are contained by more than one safe half-space.
+Thus, a particular polytope would have to be designed, which bounds the actual unsafe set and verifies this condition.
+Moreover, this polytopic description would only be valid for a specific set of desired equilibrium points since the positions of the induced equilibria depend on the desired equilibrium point through the CLF.

+Most recently, the work in \cite{mestres2024safe} introduces a sampling-based method that combines CLFs and CBFs with Rapidly-Exploring Random Trees (RRTs) to generate CLF-CBF compatible paths that guide the system toward the desired equilibrium point.
+However, while effective, this method has a higher computational complexity and has a probabilistic completeness nature.
+In contrast, our goal is to pursue a more elementary, geometric hybrid approach, following the lines of research of the hybrid approaches from \cite{braun2021augmented} and \cite{marley2024hybrid}.